Claire Atherton

-Claire Atherton is a renowned film editor who was a close collaborator of Chantal Akerman since the mid-1980s.
+Claire Atherton is a film editor who was a close collaborator of Chantal Akerman since the mid-1980s.
 Over the years, she has also worked with a wide range of international filmmakers.
 In 2019, she was honored with the Vision Award Ticinomoda at the 72nd Locarno International Film Festival, becoming the first woman to receive this distinction.

 Biography

 Early life and education

 Born in 1963 in San Francisco, U.S., Atherton grew up in New York and later in Paris.
 She now lives and works in France.
 Her parents are Ioana Wieder, a French filmmaker of Romanian Jewish origin, and John Atherton, an American academic.
 Her sister is the cellist Sonia Wieder-Atherton.

 Drawn early on to Taoist philosophy and Chinese ideograms, she spent several months in China in 1980, studying at the Institute of Foreign Languages in Beijing.
 Upon returning to France, she enrolled at the National Institute for Oriental Languages and Civilizations in Paris.

 Her first professional experience came in 1982 at the Centre Audiovisuel Simone de Beauvoir in Paris, where she worked as a video technician.
 In 1984, she entered the professional program at the École Nationale Supérieure Louis-Lumière in Paris, graduating in 1986.
 Soon after, she began working with both sound and image, collaborating notably with Delphine Seyrig and Carole Roussopoulos on projects for the Centre Simone de Beauvoir, among others.
 From the 1990s onwards, her focus shifted primarily to film editing.